 Be prepared to hear a change in your child's voice.
 Immediately after surgery there may be modest throat swelling that will make your child's voice sound muffled.
 This usually resolves in a few days.
-Most likely, if your child has had significantly large adenoids removed, their voice may temporarily become very "breathy" or "nasal."
-What has happened is that the moveable soft palate muscles no longer have a large adenoid pad to contact and now have to "learn" to touch the back wall of the throat.
+Commonly, if your child has had significantly large adenoids removed, their voice may temporarily become very "breathy" or "nasal."
+What has happened is that the moveable soft palate muscles have to work harder now that there is no longer a large adenoid pad to contact.
 This results in air, and sometimes liquid or food particles, freely passing up through the nose.
+Your child will have to "learn" to have their soft palate touch the back wall of their throat.
 With continued chewing, swallowing, and speaking, your child's soft palate should adjust and their vocal quality will most likely improve over time.
 This process may take a week or two, or in some cases a month or two, occasionally longer.